|General William Rosecrans|

 Sept.
 8, 1861 – During the Civil War, a skirmish was fought at Lovetsville, Va.

 Sept.
 8, 1863 - At the Second Battle of Sabine Pass, a small Confederate force thwarted a Federal invasion of Texas at the mouth of the Sabine River on the Texas-Louisiana border.
 While the Confederates did not lose a single man, 28 Yankees were killed, 75 were wounded, and 315 were captured.
-The loss was humiliating for the Union.
+The loss was humiliating for the Union, Franklin was ridiculed and Dowling’s Rebels became heroes.

 Sept.
 8, 1863 - Union General William Rosecrans approached Chattanooga, Tenn. from the west and began crossing Lookout Mountain.
 The next day Union troops captured the city with only minor skirmishing.

 Sept.
-8, 1864 - Destruction of over 50 Confederate boats at Salt House Point, Mobile Bay, Ala.
-Beginning of a three day Federal expedition from Mobile Bay to Bon Secour and Fish River, Ala., and the destruction of the immense salt works at Bon Secour and barracks at Camp Anderson.
+8, 1864 - Over 50 Confederate boats were destroyred at Salt House Point on Mobile Bay, Ala.
+A three-day Federal expedition began from Mobile Bay to Bon Secour and Fish River, Ala., and the immense salt works at Bon Secour and barracks at Camp Anderson were destroyed.

 Sept.
 8, 1883 – The Northern Pacific Railway (reporting mark NP) was completed in a ceremony at Gold Creek, Montana.
 Former president Ulysses S. Grant drove in the final "golden spike" in an event attended by rail and political luminaries.

 Sept.
 8, 1909 – The Evergreen Courant reported that Dr. and Mrs. J.V.
-Carsewell and Mrs. Costello had arrived in Evergreen from McWilliams to take charge of the Evergreen Hotel on Sept.
+Carsewell and Mrs. Costello had arrived in Evergreen, Ala. from McWilliams to take charge of the Evergreen Hotel on Sept.
 9.

 Sept.
 8, 1912 – Steve Blackwell, his son, J.T.
 Blackwell, Gus Baggett, G.E.
 Bradley and Jas.
 Ryals were placed in the Conecuh County Jail on charges of murdering John Lowrey earlier that day near Repton, Ala.